EdwardStables/Melon/README.md

-# Toy Logic Sim
+# Melon

-This is just a little project to do logic simulation for a simple gate level simluation style language.
-The simulation is cycle based, meaning it is not quite as accurate to reality as a more fully featured Verilog simulator, and cannot correctly handle things like CDC logic, that is beyond the scope of this project.
+Melon is a compiler and simulator for a simple HDL language for "normal" RTL design.
+The compiler can currently target melon's own simulator, and will later support SystemVerilog output.

+Fundamentally this is just a little project to try out Zig for something significant and try doing my own compiler, it's fundamentally a toy.
 The language itself takes many ideas from Verilog/SystemVerilog but is significantly simpler.
-It is intended that this project will either simulate its own logic (suitable for module level/simple system level development), or output functionally identical SystemVerilog.

 ## Example Programs